Listen to this post with Alexa!

 Believe it or not, the bluebonnet is actually toxic if ingested.
 Leaves and seeds from the entire Lupinus plant family are poisonous, although actual toxicity is determined by a number of different biological and environmental factors (see ‘Benefit’).
 Even animals steer clear of bluebonnets when they get the munchies.
 So be sure that none of your kids decide to have a bluebonnet snack during family portraits!

 6) Bluebonnets aren’t always blue and white

-Nature always has a way of surprising us — just when you think you have something figured out, nature will throw you for a loop every time.
+Nature always has a way of surprising us.
+Just when you think you have something figured out, nature throws you for a loop every time.
 For example, bluebonnets are quite simply blue and white flowers, correct?
 Wrong.
 Most bluebonnets are blue and white, but the flowers actually come in varying shades of pink, purple, and white as well.
 Some botanists have even succeeded in creating “Aggie Maroon” and “Barbara Bush Lavender” blooms!

 7) The bluebonnet has its own legend

 And probably more than one.
 Native Americans and Spanish settlers revered the bluebonnet among all of Texas’ wildflowers and as a result, bluebonnets were often featured in folklore.
 One particular legend, “The Legend of the Pink Bluebonnet,” is recorded online by TAMU.
 You can read the full myth here, but the summarized version goes like this: